Close to half the iPads sold in China are from the gray market

 The high number of gray-market iPad sales is partly driven by consumers wanting to buy the 3G version of the device, said Sun Peilin, an analyst with the research firm.
 In China, Apple only officially began selling the 3G versions starting in September, six months after they had already gone on sale in the U.S.

-Chinese consumers have often had to wait months at a time, before the newest Apple products are officially launched in the country.
+often had to wait months at a time, before the newest Apple products are officially launched in the country.
 While Apple’s iPhone 4S goes on sale in the U.S. this week, the company has yet to say when it will hit stores in China.

 China’s gray market has taken advantage of the delay in launch dates, usually by charging higher prices to consumers wanting to be the first to buy the product.
 In the past, Apple products have also proven to be so popular that official sellers will run out of stock, giving gray market vendors another opportunity to cash in, Sun said.